Euro off two-year highs before Fed meeting

 No monetary policy changes are likely, but traders are speculating about a change in emphasis in the Fed's forward guidance at the meeting, which starts on Tuesday.

 Some dollar weakness came amid political wrangling over the next U.S. fiscal rescue package.
-The Republican leadership of the U.S. Senate introducing a proposal for the next coronavirus relief package, a $1 trillion plan called the Heals Act, but concerns were still evident over the details.
+The Republican leadership of the U.S. Senate introduced a proposal for the next coronavirus relief package, a $1 trillion plan called the Heals Act.

+But concerns remained over the details and the fact that it looked a lot less of a booster than the Heroes Act that passed the Democratic-controlled House of Representatives in May.

+The proposal sparked immediate opposition, with the Democrats claiming it was too limited.

 "The notable highlight, which will reinforce concerns over the outlook for the U.S. economy, was the plan to cut the unemployment claim support from $600 to $200 per week, a larger cut than originally reported," said Derek Halpenny, head of research at MUFG.